DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Fault Tollerance <> High Availability.
 FT is a higher requirement.
   - HA: System will always be up and can fail over in event of failure.
   - FT: System conceals its fail from users, no loss of service.
+- Scaling
+  - Vertical: Replace a smaller instance with a larger one.
+  - Horizontal: Increase / decrease instances.
+ - IAM roles are easier/safer than storing creds.
+ - Monitor metrics across systems.
+ - Automate responses to metrics when approp.
+ - Alert on anomalies.